Delta posts $1.2 billion Q3 profit, touts holiday bookings

 Delta Air Lines is reporting a $1.2 billion profit for the third quarter, thanks in large part to federal aid to help the industry get through the pandemic

-Delta Air Lines posted a $1.2 billion profit for the third quarter, helped by the latest installment of federal pandemic aid for the airline industry, and gave an upbeat forecast for the holiday-dominated fourth quarter.
+Delta Air Lines posted a $1.2 billion profit for the third quarter on Wednesday, helped by the latest installment of federal pandemic aid for the airline industry, but warned that rising fuel prices will lead to a “modest” loss in the fourth quarter.

-Still, the airline warned that rising fuel prices will challenge its ability to remain profitable, and it forecast higher labor costs too.
+The airline also expects higher labor costs as it hires thousands of employees to replace some of those who left the company last year, when the pandemic's impact on travel was most brutal.

 “We are seeing bookings pick up materially over the past four or five weeks,” CEO Ed Bastian said.
 “As the variant has receded, people are starting to get back out.”